hubertkarwowski/hubertkarwowski/README.md

 ## I'm a Front-End Developer who specializes in building Websites with React

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking for a job
-- 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love music, walking and tea

 ### Connect with me: